Croatia: Climate

 Most of Croatia has a moderately warm and rainy continental climate as defined by the Köppen climate classification.
 Mean monthly temperature ranges between -3 °C in January and 18 °C in July.
 The coldest parts of the country are Lika and Gorski Kotar featuring a snowy, forested climate at elevations above 1200 m.
 The warmest areas are at the Adriatic coast and especially in its immediate hinterland characterised by Mediterranean climate, as the sea moderates temperature highs.
 Consequently, temperature peaks are more pronounced in continental areas.

 The lowest temperature of -35.5 °C was recorded on 3 February 1919 in Čakovec, and the highest temperature of 42.8 °C was recorded on 4 August 1981 in Ploče.

 Mean annual precipitation ranges between 600 mm and 3500 mm depending on geographic region and climate type.
 The least precipitation is recorded in the outer islands (Biševo, Lastovo, Svetac, Vis) and the eastern parts of Slavonia.
 However, in the latter case, rain occurs mostly during the growing season.
-The maximum precipitation levels are observed on the Dinara mountain range and in Gorski Kotar.
+The maximum precipitation levels are observed in the Dinaric Alps, in the Gorski Kotar peaks of Risnjak and Snježnik.

 Prevailing winds in the interior are light to moderate northeast or southwest, and in the coastal area, prevailing winds are determined by local features.
 Higher wind velocities are more often recorded in cooler months along the coast, generally as the cool northeasterly bura or less frequently as the warm southerly jugo.
 The sunniest parts are the outer islands, Hvar and Korčula, where more than 2700 hours of sunshine are recorded per year, followed by the middle and southern Adriatic Sea area in general, and northern Adriatic coast, all with more than 2000 hours of sunshine per year.